Ask yourself the most important question:

 Then determine how much you want to spend.
 What type of lifestyle do you prefer?
-Does the idea of the easy living, communal lifestyle of a condo apartment or townhouse ring your bell?
-Or would you prefer to have the independence of your own house and yard where you can grow your own vegetables or play catch with the kids?
+Does the idea of the easy living, communal lifestyle of a condo apartment or townhouse appeal?
+Or would you prefer to have the independence of your own house and yard?

-Are you into the big, noisy action of the city, or the convenient living of suburbia where the car is king?
-Or does the idyllic calm of a rural environment beckon you?
+Are you into city living, or do you prefer the space of the suburbs?
+Or does the calm of a rural environment draw you?
 There are pros and cons to each of these lifestyles.
 Click this country home buying guide to help you decide whether to buy rural or city property.
 And click here for advice on buying a country home.

-You could grow long in the tooth surfing countless websites and would-be home buying guides for ideas while trying to put it all together,
+You could spend countless hours surfing the web and would-be home buying guides for ideas while trying to put it all together,